dashingsoft/pyarmor/docs/man.rst

--x, --xoptions OPTIONS  Pass these extra options to `pyarmor obfuscate` -s FILE                 Specify .spec file used by `pyinstaller` --without-license       Do not generate license for obfuscated scripts --clean                 Remove cached .spec file before packing --debug                 Do not remove build files after packing
+-x, --xoptions OPTIONS  Pass these extra options to `pyarmor obfuscate` -s FILE                 Specify .spec file used by `pyinstaller` --without-license       Do not generate license for obfuscated scripts --with-license FILE     Use this license file other than default one --clean                 Remove cached .spec file before packing --debug                 Do not remove build files after packing